 Getting a Temporary Visa

-If you have a round-trip ticket to leave the Philippines within 30 days, you can enter and exit the Philippines with only a US passport.
-If you need to stay beyond 30 days, you can get a temporary visa at the Philippine Bureau of Immigration office closest to you.
+If you have a round-trip ticket to leave the Philippines within 30 days, you can enter and exit the Philippines with only an American passport.
+If you need to stay beyond 30 days, you can get an extension at the Philippine Bureau of Immigration office closest to you.

-You can get a temporary visa at any of the Philippine consulates in the US.
-I received one good for a year at the consulate in Los Angeles a few months before I left the US.
+You can get a temporary visa at any of the Philippine consulates in the United States.
+I received one good for a year at the consulate in Los Angeles a few months before I left, even though I didn’t need it.

 Permanent Resident Visa Requirements